zeruhur/plerion/012_starfaring_adventures.md

 | 8-10  | Clue regarding next encounter |
 | 11-12 | Advantage                     |

+- In these cases it is possible that the group needs to cross unknown territories.
+- Every travel day, the referee should roll on the following events to determine contingencies.
-An advantage is anything positive to the mission or to travel purpose (such as meeting a friendly population, finding game, finding a healing compound, etc.).
+- An advantage is anything positive to the mission or to travel purpose (such as meeting a friendly population, finding game, finding a healing compound, etc.).

 <img id="landingimg" class="bottonimg" src="_assets/fantasy-6835790.jpg">

 ## Salvaging
-Some missions require the boarding of derelict for their salvage or dispossession.
-Furthermore, even call-for-help events could lead to dealing with similar environments.
-For each room or environment explored, the referee should roll on the following event table to determine the type of occurrence.
+On salvaging mission, the referee should roll on the following event table, for each room or environment explored.

 | 2D6   | Event                         |
 | ----- | ----------------------------- |